open-source-tabletop/cadence-wargame-system/collections/_modules/guilds-and-glory.md

 ### Strength

-Models in Guilds and Glory have a Strength attribute.
+Models in Guilds and Glory have a Strength (Str) attribute.
 This is typically used as a value in a weapons Damage attribute, where you substitute the abbreviation Str for the models strength.

 ### Keywords